netinupur/car-or-tree-with-Spark-DL/README.md

 * Accuracy : 0.9265
 * F1 Score : 0.9266
-* Weighted Recall : 0.9265
-* Weighted Precision : 0.9267
+* AUC : 0.9286

-We can see that all of these values are around the same, This gives us a sense that our model is not performing differently while predicting between cars and trees, which is good.
+Our F1 Score and AUC give us a sense that our model is not performing differently while predicting between cars and trees, which is good.

 Considering the fact that the original Kaggle problem was a classification problem with 600 classes, our accuracy on a relatively smaller binary classification problem could be better.
 However, an accuracy of 0.9265 can be considered an understimated value since our accuracy takes a hit for every picture that has both car and trees in it.